dbmcclain/Lisp-Actors/README.md

 If anyone tries to spoof the system by using one of the Public Keys in the list of participants, they'll get back a connection, but they won't be able to communicate across it unless they also control the corresponding Private Key.

+The risk to anyone is nil if the list of participants becomes known.
+That list contains only public keys.
+Nothing can be gained from this knowledge.
+Store it in the clear, that's okay.

 So where is the need for any passwords?